Consultancy

 We offer a range of services for calibrating sound and vibration systems.

-For example, we regularly calibrate clinical audiology systems in the University of Southampton Auditory Implant Service and recently completed a project for a leading car manufacturer, in which we built a corpus of audio recordings for use with in-car voice recognition systems.
-We are also involved in a number of projects calibrating and developing haptic devices for a range of applications. |
+University of Southampton Auditory Implant Service and recently completed a project for a leading car manufacturer, in which we built a corpus of audio recordings for use with in-car voice recognition systems.

 App development